armbrustsamuel/Polo-Climatronic-Study/README.md

 # Polo Climatronic

-One year ago my car was diagnosed with a problem in the Climatronic Air, for this reason I decided to study about it and save documentation about that as Air conditioning Repair companies want about 7 thousand BRL to repair it.
+One year ago my car was diagnosed with a problem in the Climatronic Air, for this reason I decided to study about it and save documentation about as Air conditioning Repair companies wanted just 7 thousand BRL to repair it.
 I notice that no one of them know how to run a simple system test in the device.
 So, it was good to me, maybe no one cares about that, but I decided to create a markdown file to save it for the future.

 In the end, the issue was only the air conditioning compressor mirror and not the Climatronic device.
 Free points